addybubz/ds-yelp-api-project-axi/README.md

 yelp_map
 ```

+# 5. Create Presentation Notebook

+Now that you've completed your project, let's put it into an easily presentable format so you can add it to your portfolio.
+To do this, we recommend completing the following steps outside of this notebook.

+1. Create a new GitHub repository for your project.
+2. Save a copy of this notebook into your local repository.
+3. Edit the text and images in the notebook to present your project and help someone else understand it.
+4. Run your notebook from start to finish, then **delete your API key** and save it.
+5. Create a README.md file in your repository with a brief summary of your project.
+6. Push your updated repository to GitHub to share with your instructor and employers!

+# Level Up: Project Enhancements

+After completing the project, you could consider the following enhancements if you have time:

+* Save a cleaned version of your dataset in your repository, then modify the notebook to load and use that dataset for the analysis.
+This will allow others to replicate your analysis and avoid running their own API queries.
+* Use `seaborn` to improve the styling of your visualizations
+* Explain the implications of your findings for business owners or internal Yelp staff
+* Repeat the project for another business category or location, and compare the results

-## Summary
+# Summary

 Nice work!
-In this lab, you've made multiple API calls to Yelp in order to paginate through a results set, performing some basic exploratory analysis and then creating a nice interactive map to display the results using Folium!
+In this lab, you've made multiple API calls to Yelp in order to paginate through a results set, prepared your data for analysis, and then conducted and visualized descriptive analyses.
 Well done!